Skip to main content

 Members:

-Winston Nagan: Member of the Board of Trustees, Chair of Program Committee & Editor of Eruditio e-journal of World Academy of Art & Science; Professor of Law & Director, Institute for Human Rights, Peace & Development, University of Florida.
+Winston Nagan: Fellow, World Academy of Art and Science; Emeritus Professor of Law & Director, Institute for Human Rights, Peace & Development, University of Florida, USA.

 Ivo Slaus: A nuclear and particle physicist and director of South East European Division of the Academy (SEED).
 He is also a member of the international advisory council of the Club of Rome and former president of the Croatian Association of the Club of Rome; a member of the Pugwash Council and former president of Croatian Pugwash; a founding Fellow of Academia Europaea; a member of the managing board of the Balkan Political Club; Chairman, International Network of Centres for Sustainable Development; founder and former Executive Committee member of the European Physical Society; Fellow World Innovation Foundation, and a former member of the Parliament of Croatia.
 Professor Slaus has held academic teaching posts at Rudjer Bošković Institute, Croatia, UCLA, Georgetown University, Duke University, and the International postgraduate school “Jozef Stefan”, Ljubljana (since 2003).
 He has received national awards for research in 1962 and in 1969.

-Winston P Nagan: A Professor of Law, and Director, Institute for Human Rights, Peace and Development, University of Florida, Levin College of Law, Gainesville, Florida.
+Winston P Nagan: Emeritus Professor of Law, and Former Director, Institute for Human Rights, Peace and Development, University of Florida, Levin College of Law, Gainesville, Florida.
 He is also International Editorial Advisor to the Journal of Law and Politics.
 He served as Chairman of Amnesty International USA (1989-91) and as a member of the Board (1986-92).
 He also served as president of Policy Sciences Center, Yale Law School (1986-1991) and on numerous groups of international experts on issues related to human rights, biodiversity, indigenous rights, and traditional knowledge.